lawrennd/old_talks/_uq/includes/emukit-vision.md

 \notes{**Methods**.
 Relatively low-level techniques that are aimed that either understanding, quantifying or using uncertainty that the model provides.
 Examples: Bayesian optimization, experimental design.}

 \notes{**Tasks**.
-High level goals that owners of the process/simulator might be actually interested in.
+High level goals that owners of the process/simulator might be interested in.
 Examples: measure quality of a simulator, explain complex system behavior.}

 \notes{Typical workflow that we envision for a user interested in emulation is: